platformsh/platformsh-docs/sites/friday/src/get-started/here/configure/_index.md

 ## Required files

-To host your application on {{% vendor/name %}}, some YAML configuration files are needed at the root of your project to manage the way your application will behave.
+To host your application on {{% vendor/name %}}, a configuration file (YAML) is needed to manage the way your application behaves.
-These YAML configuration files are located into a `.{{% vendor/cli %}}/` folder at the root of your source code:
+This configuration file is located inside a `.upsun`folder at the root of your source code:

 ```bash
 my-app